 Image Credit: Science Lab

 Digital burettes can be powered manually (by hand cranking/spinning) or electronically (by batteries or solar panels).
-They can also feature LCD screens, light protection, recirculation systems, computer interfaces for data logging.
+They can also feature LCD screens, light protection, recirculation systems and computer interfaces for data logging.